hendrixjoseph/hendrixjoseph.github.io/_posts/2020-05-08-venn-diagrams-of-various-vanguard-funds.md

 And what better way to see the overlap of these funds than with [Venn Diagrams](https://en.wikipedia.org/wiki/Venn_diagram)?

 But before I present those beautiful, beautiful diagrams, let me lay down the methodology and some code.
+Feel free to [skip to the results](#the-data-and-the-venn-diagrams) if you want.

 (By the way, the answer to the question "Does Vanguard's Total Stock Market Fund include REITs?" is "Yes.")